 The FDA Investigation and Peas

 When the FDA looked at the cases closer, canines seemed to be at a higher risk if their food included peas, lentils, potatoes, or other similar foods.
-It is unknown why these foods are linked to CDM (or if they are connected to the disease at all).
+It is unknown why these foods are linked to DCM (or if they are connected to the disease at all).
 However, at the time, there does seem to be some correlation.

 This is troublesome because MANY grain-free dog foods include peas.
 They are cheap veggies that are also high in protein.